sqlc-dev/sqlc/README.md

 - `path`:
   - Output directory for generated code
 - `queries`:
-  - Directory of SQL queries stored in `.sql` files
+  - Directory of SQL queries or path to single SQL file
 - `schema`:
-  - Directory of SQL migrations, stored in `.sql` files
+  - Directory of SQL migrations or path to single SQL file

 ## Downloads